Flutter SDK Integration

 AndroidManifest.xml

-: - Add the following lines to app-level
+: - Recommendation to use the following lines to app-level

 build.gradle